Today, 49.6 million people live in modern slavery.

 Only 1 in 5 victims are detected in Australia

-Some groups of people are also more vulnerable than others.
-For example, backpackers, international students, asylum seekers and migrants on limited working visas may not know their rights in Australia.
+Anyone can be vulnerable to modern slavery.
+However, some groups are more vulnerable than others.
+For example, backpackers, international students, people seeking asylum, and migrants on limited working visas, who may not know their rights in Australia.

-In 2019 alone, Anti-Slavery Australia helped over 225 people who had been trafficked to or from Australia, or had faced slavery-like conditions while in Australia, including forced marriage, servitude and forced labour.
+In 2021 alone, Anti-Slavery Australia helped over 400 people who had been trafficked to or from Australia, or had faced modern slavery while in Australia, including forced marriage, servitude and forced labour.

 Faces of Modern Slavery in Australia